 Health, Emotions, & Altruism Laboratory (HEAL)

 Understanding how individuals and social groups thrive is a central goal of the Health, Emotions, & Altruism Laboratory (HEAL).
-In our lab we focus on how emotions such as compassion, awe, and gratitude (to name a few) promote group functioning by encouraging prosociality and morality and individual functioning by improving well-being and physical health.
+In our lab we focus on how emotions such as compassion, awe, and gratitude (to name a few) promote group functioning by encouraging prosociality and morality and how they contribute to an individual’s well-being and physical health.
 To explore these research questions we often employ biological measures such as psychophysiology and saliva sample collection of cortisol and inflammatory markers in conjunction with observational coding in our experiments.
 We conduct our studies in the lab and in the field to ensure our results are generalizable.

 Specifically, our work tackles foundational questions like:

 How do our emotions facilitate empathy, cooperation, and altruism?

 What compels us to help another in need or to sacrifice our own desires for the greater good of the group?
 In our lab we explore the emotions that underlie moral behavior.
 Specifically, we examine how emotions like compassion, gratitude, and awe encourage cooperation and altruism.
 We explore how these emotions activate autonomic and hormonal changes to promote prosocial behavior.
 We examine the moderating factors that influence the experience of these emotions such as the characteristics of the observer (e.g., social class) and the target (e.g., egoism).
 We also target contexts that are notoriously poor elicitors of prosociality like international crises to examine how emotions can be used to encourage altruism in these instances.

 How do we make moral judgments about others and ourselves?